arklyg/ark_env/README.md

 ### Vim configuration
 *  Some basic configurations, such as colorscheme, shift width, and using 4 spaces as a tab, etc.
-*  Multitab management, including hotkeys of navigation between tabs and showing the file name only rather than the default representation of full file path which is mostly very long and is always omitted too much.
+*  Multitab management, including hotkeys of navigation between tabs and showing the file name only rather than the default representation of full file path in the tab bar which is mostly very long and is always omitted too much.
+The tab bar name indicator behaves the same both in local cmd and tty.
 *  Added hotkey ```@``` which highlights all the same words where the cursor is in without the annoying feature that the cursor jumping to the next identical word as the default hotkey ```*``` does.

 ### Git abbreviations of args